 - Familiarity with issues of poverty, homelessness and Edmonton’s urban core

-The Housing Navigator should demonstrate competence in all the following:
+The Assertive Housing Worker should demonstrate competence in all of the following:

 - Behave Ethically: Understand ethical behavior and business practices and ensure own behavior is consistent with these standards and aligns with the mission and core values of Bissell Centre.